 America First Properties Management Company L.L.C. (the "Property Manager"), a wholly-owned subsidiary of AFC, provides property management services for the multi-family apartment properties in which the Company holds investment interests.
+Prior to January 1, 2004, the Property Manager received a management fee equal to a stated percentage of the gross revenues generated by these properties, ranging from 3.5% to 4.0% of gross receipts.
+Commencing January 1, 2004, such fee was reduced to 3.0% and may be increased to 4.0% if a property meets certain performance objectives.
+The Company paid the Property Manager fees of approximately \$127,000, \$298,000 and \$412,000, respectively, for the years ended December 31, 2004, 2003 and 2002.
 The Property Manager also provided property management services to certain properties in which the Company previously held investment interests.
 Michael Yanney, the Company's former Chairman of the Board, who retired from the Board in March 2003, has been the Chairman of AFC since 1984 and Mr. Yanney and George H. Krauss, one of the Company's directors, beneficially own equity interests in AFC.
-The Property Manager receives a management fee equal to a stated percentage of the gross revenues generated by these properties, ranging from 3.5% to 4.0% of gross receipts.
-Commencing January 1, 2004, such fee will be 3.0% and may be increased to 4.0% if a property meets certain performance objectives.
-All fees paid to the Property Manager are considered to be market rates for such services.
-The Company paid the Property Manager fees of approximately \$298,000, \$412,000 and \$432,000 respectively, for the years ended December 31, 2003, 2002 and 2001.